PYASVANTH/Ticket-triange-agent/README.md

 # 📌 Project Overview

-Ticket Triangle Agent is an AI-powered support ticket automation system that helps organizations automatically classify and prioritize customer support tickets.
+Ticket Triage Agent is an AI-powered support ticket automation system that helps organizations automatically classify and prioritize customer support tickets.

 The system reduces manual effort by using LLM reasoning and prompt engineering to analyze support tickets and generate intelligent classifications.